vjekooo/google-maps-react/README.md

 # Google Map React with drag and drop functionality

-> This is a fork of [Fullstack react](https://fullstackreact.github.io/google-maps-react) Google Maps wrapper for React with added drag and drop functionality.
+> This is a fork of [Fullstack react's](https://github.com/fullstackreact/google-maps-react.git) Google Maps wrapper with added drag and drop functionality.

 ## Quickstart